millermedeiros/rocambole/README.md

 [node-falafel](https://github.com/substack/node-falafel) and
-[node-burrito](https://github.com/substack/node-burrito) but I needed more information than what is currently available on falafel (specially about tokens, empty lines and white spaces).
+[node-burrito](https://github.com/substack/node-burrito) but I needed more information than what is currently available on falafel (specially about tokens, empty lines and white spaces) and also needed to do the node traversing on the opposite order (start from leaf nodes).
 The amount of changes required to introduce the new features and the differences on the concept behind the tool justified a new project.

 It was created mainly to be used on [esformatter](https://github.com/millermedeiros/esformatter/).